devtron-labs/devtron/README.md

 ```
 - Note down or remember the names of jobs with 0/1 completions and check if their pods are in running state still or not by running the command:
 kubectl get pods -n devtroncd
-- If they are in running condition, please wait for the jobs to be completed as it may be due to internet issue and if not in running condition, then delete those incomplete jobs using:
+- If they are in running condition, please wait for the jobs to be completed as it may be due to an internet issue and if not in running condition, then delete those incomplete jobs using:
 kubectl delete jobs <job1-name> <job2-name> -n devtroncd..[Read More](https://github.com/devtron-labs/devtron/blob/main/Troubleshooting.md#1-how-to-resolve-unauthorized-error-while-trying-to-save-global-configurations-like-hostname-gitops-etc-after-successful-devtron-installation)
 <br><br>

-2.What to do if devtron dashboard is not accessible on browser even after successful completion of all the jobs and all pods are in running mode
+2. What to do if devtron dashboard is not accessible on the browser even after successful completion of all the jobs and all pods are in running mode
 <br>
-A. For this, you need to check if nats-cluster is created or not, you can check it using the following command:
+A. For this, you need to check if nats-cluster is created or not.
+You can check it using the following command:
 ```bash
 kubectl get natscluster -n devtroncd
 ```